Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 - Submit a certified copy of all the necessary documents with the application fees

-- Send your application along with all supporting documentation to the Portuguese Consulate (if you’re applying from your home country) or the Registry Office (if you’re applying from Portugal) for processing
+- Send your application along with all supporting documentation to the Portuguese Consulate (if you’re applying from your home country), the Registry Office (if you’re applying from Portugal) for processing or through a Portuguese lawyer or solicitor.

 - Should you not be eligible for Portuguese citizenship, you will be informed by the Registry Office and given a reason.